 When you refinance to a 15-year loan, you can still take the deduction for your mortgage interest but it loses some of its value since you’re not paying as much interest.
 You’ll also have less time to benefit from it, which may work against you as you get closer to retirement.
 If you’ve built up a substantial nest egg and you’re expecting your tax rate to increase during your golden years, the loss of the mortgage interest deduction could make a significant difference in the size of your tax bill.

-If you’re really gung ho about getting rid of your home loan, refinancing to a 15-year loan can put you on the fast track to mortgage debt freedom.
+If you’re heavily in favor of getting rid of your mortgage, refinancing to a 15-year loan can put you on the fast track to mortgage debt freedom.
 Just be sure you’ve weighed all the pros and cons first so you don’t end up getting in over your head.

 Photo credit: ©iStock.com/Justin Horrocks, ©iStock.com/Geber86, ©iStock.com/Andrew Rich